takakoshimizu/wanikani-api/README.md

 });
 ```

-Additionally, the WkApi will take care of caching requests for ten minutes by default.
+Additionally, the WkApi will take care of caching requests for 1 hour by default.
 If you would like to change this caching time, you may use the `setExpiry(number)` method
 of the WkApi class.
 This number is in seconds.